SedsStringer/AntarcticaClassification/README.md

 These are the codes used to classify the landscape of Antarctica in Google Earth Engine (JavaScript)

-These scripts can be broadly split into two components: i) Land Classification; ii) Accuracy Assessmment
+These scripts can be broadly split into two components: i) Land Classification; ii) Accuracy Assessmment.
+I have split these into branches.

 # 1) Land Classification